scupit/gcmake-rust/README.md

 - Add define for when the project is being built as a subproject.

 ### Targets
-- Allow user to toggle whether a library is static or shared.
 - Support for header-only libraries.
 - Defines and flags per target.
 - Namespaced output targets